 |October||29°C / 84°F||Medium||Calm||😀|

 |November||28°C / 82°F||Low||Busy||🙂|

 |December||27°C / 81°F||Low||Busy/Sunburn Goa, New Years||🙂|

-Goa is divided into two parts, North Goa and South Goa.
+Goa is roughly divided into North Goa and South Goa.
 North Goa has a few more famous attractions than South Goa so if you’re wanting to spend some time doing typically touristy things then North Goa is a great place to start!

 If you’re looking for somewhere a little more quiet to get a more authentic experience then Margoa is the place to go!
-Located in the South Goa area, this neighborhood is basically untouched by the tourism industry.
-The streets are lined with old colonial style buildings, temples and churches, just waiting to be explored!
+It is the site of Goa’s train station and many tourists pass through although few actually stick around.

 However, if you’d like to take it easy in the water, there are snorkeling experiences available here too!